 Twisted Half Up

-This classic twist can only really be done on medium to longer length hair.
+This classic twist can only really be done on medium to long hair.
 This is the classic twist that those girls in high school would do with just a pencil.
 I could never, I need a little more product and a true pin!
+It takes a little bit of practice to get it just right, but once you figure it out it’s a great way to throw your hair up that isn’t just a boring ponytail with a hair tie.

 - PIN IT